aroute/swmug-dal-24/README.md

 2.6 Log in to OCP using the Console URL and the `ocpadmin` credentials by clicking on **Daffy htpasswd Provider**.

 2.7 Ensure green check marks.

+2.8 Log in to vCenter to review control-plane/worker nodes.

 ---